kernelsauce/turbo/doc/ioloop.rst

 .. function:: IOLoop:start()

         Start the IO Loop.
-The loop will continue running until ``IOLoop:stop`` is called via a callback added.
+The loop will continue running until ``IOLoop.close`` is called via a callback added.

 .. function:: IOLoop:close()